 - Campers can pack in plastic containers, duffle bags, backpacks, or any other reasonably sized article.
 Although not required, plastic storage containers often work best.
 Trunks/foot lockers generally do not fit well in the cabins or lodges and are not recommended.
-To fit underneath the bunk beds, a camper's gear should be no taller than 12".
-In both cabins and lodges, two campers share the space underneath the lower level of a bunk bed.
-Additionally, campers in the lodges have an open set of shelves. - Although it is certainly important to help lay out the items your child will need for camp, please make sure that your child is the one who actually puts the things in the bags.
+Two people share the space underneath the lower level of a bunk bed, so it is important that your camper's gear will fit.
+For the one-week cabins, there is 15" of clearance under nearly all bunk beds.
+Two of the older one-week girls' cabins, Sassafras River and Susquehanna River, and one of the older boys' cabins, Whitehall Bay, have 12" of clearance.
+For the two-week lodges, there is 12" of clearance under a bunk bed, and they also have an open set of shelves. - Although it is certainly important to help lay out the items your child will need for camp, please make sure that your child is the one who actually puts the things in the bags.
 Otherwise, campers may not know where to find their things once they get here.